Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample05_SessionProcessor.md

 async Task SessionClosingHandler(ProcessSessionEventArgs args) {
-    // We may want to clear the session state when no more messages are available for the session.
-This is entirely
+    // We may want to clear the session state when no more messages are available for the session or when some known terminal message
-    // dependent on the application scenario and we may instead want the state to persist in case additional messages
+    // has been received.
+This is entirely dependent on the application scenario.
-    // come in for the session.
+    BinaryData sessionState = await args.GetSessionStateAsync();
+    if (sessionState.ToString() ==
+        "Some state that indicates the final message was received for the session") {
         await args.SetSessionStateAsync(null);
+    }
 }

 // start processing